xiaohw7/cgmoi/README.md

       * Ensure screw securing removeable shaft is secured, send '14' to switch from mode 1 to mode 2.

       * Gyro and Motor tasks will run simultaneously and angular acceleration values can be read from serial monitor.
 Motor will spin back and forth to allow gyro to measure acceleration values.
 Once measurement process is finished, average acceleration will be displayed on serial monitor along with "Finish recording" message.
-User has 10 seconds before recording process starts again.
+User has 10 seconds to mount/dismount satellite before recording process starts again.

       * User should record down angular acceleration values with and without satellite mounted.
 Refer to "Calculations" section for the equations to obtain MOI.

 8. While running mode 2, user can also send '15' to switch to mode 1 and return to reading values from load cells.

+***
 User uploads code

 &darr; &darr; &darr;